← Back to SansadSaar

 What leaves your browser:

 What never happens: no analytics, no accounts, no telemetry, no server logs (no server).
-The page is a static index.html served from GitHub Pages, fronted by Cloudflare for the custom domain.
+The page is a static index.html served from Cloudflare Workers, on the custom domain.

 Three layers of cost.
 The first is always free; the other two depend on your choice.